leandroadonis86/5G-CPE_NR500-EA-Router/README.md

 ### Software
 - No Wifi?
 Probablity pcie bug or wifi faulty.
-Have a look on `dmesg`.
+Have a look on `dmesg` on your device.

 Any of this errors on the list?
 ```
 c0 cnss: wlan en pin is not supported
 ```

-Any device on `lspci` ?
+Any device on `lspci` in your router device?
 ```
 01:00.0 Class 0280: 17cb:1103
 00:00.0 Class 0604: 16c3:abcd
 ```
+01:00.0 Class 0280: 17cb:1103 refer to "QCNFA765 Wireless Network Adapter"
+00:00.0 Class 0604: 16c3:abcd refer to "Synopsys, Inc. HAPS USB3 xHCI controller (DWC_usb3) / PCIe bridge"
 ...

 - No 5g internet?